Cognitive-Behavioral Therapy (CBT) for Teen Mental Health Near Dallas, Texas

 Treatment Center in Arlington, Texas

-Arlington, Texas, is spread over 100 square miles and has a population of more than 392,000.
-The city is located midway between Dallas and Fort Worth and was named after General Robert E Lee’s hometown in Virginia.
-The city boasts over 4,000 acres of parkland, seven recreation centers, 50 tennis courts, and eight swimming pools.
-Arlington is home to the University of Texas at Arlington, the NFL Dallas Cowboys and the MLB Texas Rangers.
+Arlington, Texas, is spread over 100 square miles and has a population of more than 400,000.
+The city is midway between Dallas and Fort Worth and was named after General Robert E. Lee’s hometown in Virginia.
+The city is home to the University of Texas at Arlington, the NFL Dallas Cowboys and the MLB Texas Rangers.

 Treatment Center in Forney, Texas